-gPCallThru The entry point to the function that the application intercept exit routine calls to invoke the graPHIGS API subroutine. gPSetInterceptExitC he entry point to the function used to set the application intercept exit routine address that receives control for the application's current and subsequent calls to the graPHIGS API.
-This function should be used if your conference controller is written in C. gPSetInterceptExitF The entry point to the function used to set the application intercept exit routine address that receives control for the application's current and subsequent calls to the graPHIGS API.
-This function should be used if your conference controller is written in Fortran. gPInvAppIC The entry point to the conference controller function that must be used to invoke an application routine such as an error handler set by either the Define Error Handling (GPEHND) subroutine or the Specify and Error Exit and Error Threshold (GPEXIT) subroutine.
+gPCallThru The entry point to the function that the application intercept exit routine calls to invoke the graPHIGS API subroutine.

+qPSetInterceptExitC he entry point to the function used to set the application intercept exit routine address that receives control for the application's current and subsequent calls to the graPHIGS API.
+This function should be used if your conference controller is written in address that receives control for the application's current and subsequent calls to the graPHIGS API.
+This function should be used if your conference controller is written in gPInvApplC The entry point to the conference controller function that must be used to invoke an application routine such as an error handler set by either the Define Error Handling (GPEHND) subroutine or the Specify and Error Exit and Error Threshold (GPEXIT) subroutine.
 This routine ensures that the application's environment is set up before it is invoked.
-This entry should be used if your conference controller is written in C. gPInvAppIF The entry point to the conference controller function that must be used to invoke an application routine such as an error handler set by either the Define Error Handling (GPEHND) subroutine or the Specify and Error Exit and Error Threshold (GPEXIT) subroutine.
+This entry should be used if your conference controller is written in C.

+The entry point to the function used to set the application intercept exit routine gPSetInterceptExitF qPInvAppIF The entry point to the conference controller function that must be used to invoke an application routine such as an error handler set by either the Define Error Handling (GPEHND) subroutine or the Specify and Error Exit and Error Threshold (GPEXIT) subroutine.
 This routine ensures that the application's environment is set up before it is invoked.
-This entry should be used if your conference controller is written in Fortran. gPSetPassthruAAB The entry point to the function to call prior to disabling the application intercept exit or prior to returning a return code of -1 from the application intercept exit.
+This entry should be used if your conference controller is written in gPSetPassthruAAB The entry point to the function to call prior to disabling the application intercept exit or prior to returning a return code of -1 from the application intercept exit.
 This function establishes the environment that the passthru application anchor block points to in order to replace the exit environment when it is terminated or disabled.